-The water around La Graciosa and the other islands is part of a marine reserve and a protected area, it is possible to go scuba diving here, but only accompanied with divers from the Centro de Buceo.
+The water around La Graciosa and the other islands is part of a marine reserve and a protected area, it is possible to go scuba diving here, but only accompanied by the local dive schools.
 For surfers, the locals head for the reef between Playa Francesa and Playa de La Cocina.

 We enjoyed the Menu del Día at Meson de La Tierra on the harbour front, which included a salad for the starter, a choice of fresh fish or ribs for the main course, then melon or coffee for desert and a glass of wine or water for €7.50.
 This bar restaurant is very popular, it has a great atmosphere and is in a good position, right on the front overlooking the harbour.

 In the evening we went to La Pizzaria Korrikkia which is set back from the harbour beach.
 There are a few tables outside and more inside and the pizzas are fantastic, thin bases with a good selection of toppings – they range in price from 8-10 Euros and have a selection of tapas dishes for starters.